 SCOR Europe applies the same definition of cash for both French GAAP and Solvency II reporting purposes, which means that cash includes cash, net bank balances and short-term deposits or investments which have maturity less than three months at the date of purchase or deposit.
-The difference of EUR 26,646 thousand is due to treasury bills of EUR 18,680 thousand, which are classified in cash and cash equivalent under Solvency II reporting purpose and are classified in Bonds category under French GAAP (please refer to D.1.4 Other assets) and to short term government bonds of EUR 7,965 thousand that are classified cash and cash equivalent under Solvency II and are classified Bonds in French GAAP.
+The difference of EUR 2,000 thousand is due to cash reclassification.